 The Best of Oregon Fly Drive Holiday

-Oregon is perhaps ones of the less well-known states in the US; unfairly so as it has so much to offer the holiday maker.
+Oregon is perhaps one of the less well-known states in the US; unfairly so as it has so much to offer the holiday maker.
 From the sand dunes of the West Coast to the staggering Crater Lake and in between some delightful rolling countryside dotted with vineyards and farmland make for a splendid and relaxing fly-drive holiday.
 We have included a couple of the National Scenic Byways known throughout the States for their beauty and interest.Print this itinerary

 Here's a day-by-day guide to your itinerary.
 Feel free to ask us to add other days or ideas and excursions by adding them to your wishlist, so we can give you the best price.

-Arrival in Portland, the City of Roses.
+Fly from the UK (now on a direct flight from Heathrow) and arrive in Portland, the City of Roses.
 The culturally rich downtown is surrounded by small, intriguing neighbourhoods, each with a unique flavour and heritage.
 Accolades have been dumped on Portland with the city dubbed the country’s best eating destination, America’s most sustainable city, one of the “greenest” cities in the world and more.

 Settle into your downtown hotel in time to sample one of the cities restaurants before a well earned sleep.